frozsgy/odtu-telegram-bot/README.md

 1. After installation, run `driver.py`
 2. The bot should run smoothly.
+3. If you want to make the bot verbose (and activate the debug mode), you should use the `--debug` flag.

 ## Running as a Service
 The following guide explains how to run the bot as a service on Raspberry Pi (Raspbian), but it is applicable to any other Linux system as well.